When you’re starting a new business, you have a big decision to make:

 This abbreviation isn’t just part of the business name.
 It is a separate legal entity that stands for the word incorporated.
 It tells you there is a shareholder or shareholders who have a stake in the business and are responsible for running it.

 Being incorporated also provides a business owner with liability protection.

 Someone may try to sue an incorporated business for everything they are – or are not – worth.
 You’re your assets as a business owner are generally protected.

 The only rare exception to this is if the business and/or business owner did something to commit fraud.
 Then, the liability protection provided by being incorporated may not shield you from the lawsuit.

 Incorporating your business is a smart decision because it provides protection, legitimacy, and other perks.

-The first reason why you should incorporate is a reason a lot of people don’t talk about.
+The first reason why you should incorporate is a reason a lot of people don’t talk about it.
 Perpetual existence.

-Do you really want your business to die when you do?
+Do you want your business to die when you do?

 The second reason is kind of a drag to talk about, but we still have to go there – taxes.